OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/vManager.md

 * The project's identifiers can be provided at the time of system configuration in the field `Override Projects`  [in the form of JSON] in the below mentioned use cases:
   * Use Case 1: In Verisium Manager, users may have limited access to specific projects.
 During the integration process, they will only be able to access those designated projects.
 Therefore, users need to specify the identifiers of the accessible projects in the format provided below.
-  * Use Case 2: A user has access to all projects but wants to integrate only limited projects through OpsHub Integration Manager.
+  * Use Case 2: A user has access to all projects but wants to integrate only limited projects through <code class="expression">space.vars.SITENAME</code>.
 In this case, the user can limit project access by providing the necessary input.

 Below is the example of the JSON input: